Also known as...

 |6.
 Common problems with bag tipping

 Bag tipping stations (also named bag dumping station, bag dumping platform, sacks tipping stations...) are often an indispensable process step for manufacturers to open and discharge bags of powder inside a process.
 Indeed, many ingredients are still delivered in 25 and 50 kg sacks all over the industry :

 - Grains, flours

 Although the function appears very simple, there are many different design parameters to take into consideration in order to have an efficient bag emptying station.
 This page is detailing the key design aspects to be adressed by manufacturers and plant operators.

-The capacity (= number of bags to be tipped / h) will be highly dependent on the workforce skills, strength and motivation, manipulating and opening sacks being a particularly demanding task.
+The capacity (= number of sacks to be tipped / h) will be highly dependent on the workforce skills, strength and motivation, manipulating and opening sacks being a particularly demanding task.
 It will also be dependent on the surroundings of the platform, especially if the bags are provided directly to the operator on an ergonomic way.
 However, as a rule of thumb, one can consider that the capacity per station is around 2000 kg/h (which represents in between 1 to 2 bags tipped / min).

 Some stations have 2 lids which allows to have 2 operators tipping at the same time and therefore increase the tipping throughput to around 4000 kg/h.